 Note: It is a very good idea to read the manual before flying and especially become very familiar with the Vision Position System.
 There are certain modes in which the Vision System is turned on or off.
 There are also certain conditions such as low light where the Vision Sensors will not recognize obstacles.

-How To Update The Phantom 4 Vision Position System
+How To Calibrate The Phantom 4 Vision Sensors

 - Install DJI Assistant 2 software on your computer.